 An example of a tiered PPR format would be zero points for receptions that lose yards, 0.25 PPR for 0-4 yards, 0.5 PPR for 5-0 yards, 0.75 PPR for 10-14 yards, and 1.0 PPR for 15+.
 If you elect to go with tiered PPR, feel free to adjust these yardage brackets as you see fit.

 Another tweak on this is PPFD (point per first down).
 I don’t think you need me to explain what that means.
-The idea behind PPFD is rewarding players when they do something productive for their NFL team.
+The idea behind PPFD is to reward players when they do something productive for their team.

-A one-yard carry on third-and-1 is technically more valuable than a five-yard carry on second-and-10.
-However, PPFD does run into problems because that one-yard carry on third-and 1is more valuable than a 10-yard reception on second-and-15.
+A one-yard carry on 3rd-and-1 is technically more valuable than a five-yard carry on 2nd-and-10.
+However, PPFD does run into problems because that one-yard carry on 3rd-and-1 is more valuable than a 10-yard reception on 2nd-and-15.
 I’m not there yet with this setting, but it’s something to at least be aware of.

 Initial Startup Draft

-No one should be constrained by the limitations of draft position.
 You should have a fair opportunity to draft every player.
 Auctions provide that.
-Snake does not.
+Snakes do not.

-Second, there are two schools of thought as it pertains to when you should hold your startup draft.
+Second, there are two schools of thought on when your startup should take place.
 Some dynasty leagues will have their startup draft early in the offseason, perhaps even before the NFL Draft.
 Others will schedule it during the normal draft season in late August/early September.

 I prefer to draft as late as possible.
 I’m sure there are longtime dynasty players out there cringing at the notion of waiting until everyone has all the information possible.
 I understand the desire to want to draft before depth charts are clear and ADPs are set.
 For me, I prefer not to be at risk of drafting players that don’t play football.